SuperVK/sparse-image-repr-bep/bep.typ

 The other criterion is the size of the Gaussian.
 Formally, we do this by removing all Gaussians where
 $
- s 1 + s 2 <= -7.5.
+ s_1 + s_2 <= delta.
 $

-The problem is that these Gaussians are still visible, so doing this culling after all training is done could leave some gaps in the image.
+In our case, $delta = -7.5$, which removes most Gaussians that are around the size of a pixel.
+The problem is that these Gaussians are still visible by a little bit, so doing this culling after all training is done could leave some gaps in the image.
 Therefore, we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.

 = Results
  To put this into practice, we use pytorch to make use of CUDA kernels and speed up the rendering.
 The source code is available on GitHub#footnote[https://github.com/SuperVK/sparse-image-repr-bep].
 The images are constrained to 1:1 to ease the implementation; the theory can be easily scaled to any ratio.
 The resolution can differ, depending on the input.
 For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware on which the tests were run.
 Higher resolution images would use more VRAM.